perseusrealdeal/PerseusUISystemKit/README.md

 }
 ```

 There is another way to be notified of Dark Mode changed, KVO.
-To learn have a look at wiki or [sample](https://github.com/perseusrealdeal/macos.darkmode.discovery) directly.
+To learn have a look at [sample](https://github.com/perseusrealdeal/macos.darkmode.discovery) directly.

 ## License MIT